Jane's Longbow 2: Reception

 In the United States, the game sold 49,397 copies during 1997.
 Its total sales in the region reached 99,430 copies by October 1999, which drew in revenues of $3.89 million.
 The Longbow franchise as a whole, including the compilations and Jane's AH-64D Longbow, ultimately shipped above 1.2 million units.

 Kenji Takeda of PC Gaming World was positive of the game.
+Robin G. Kim of Computer Gaming World summarized: "[...] the designers have created a benchmark sim far beyond its award-winning predecessor."

-The Academy of Interactive Arts & Sciences nominated Longbow 2 for its "Personal Computer: Simulation Game of the Year" award, but gave the prize to Microsoft Flight Simulator 98.
+The Academy of Interactive Arts & Sciences nominated Longbow 2 for its inaugural "PC Simulation Game of the Year" award, but gave the prize to Microsoft Flight Simulator 98.
 However, Longbow 2 was named the best flight simulation of 1997 by Computer Games Strategy Plus, Computer Gaming World, GameSpot, CNET Gamecenter, PC Gamer US and the Computer Game Developers Conference.
 It was also a runner-up for Computer Games Strategy Plus's overall game of the year award, but lost to Myth: The Fallen Lords.
 The editors of Computer Gaming World wrote: "Authentic, exciting, immersive, and graphically dazzling, this is a sim that transcends its genre".

 In 1998, PC Gamer declared it the 12th-best computer game ever released, noting its balance between realism and fun, and its campaign model and multi-player support.